-Fortunately, there are ways to protect yourself:
+Fortunately, there are ways to protect yourself and your passengers.
+Try these tips:

 • Ask for or order a Carfax Vehicle History Report to check for salvage or junk titles, accidents in the vehicle's past or "air bag deployed" notations.
 If any of these red flags shows up, the air bag may have been deployed and you should have it closely inspected.
 Remember, even if it remained undeployed, the air bag system may still have been affected by a crash.